 At the end (30:30), we discussed the upcoming pytorch conference and 1.0 release.
 Then we took a look at tensorflow on swift, which I am going to do a talk about next month!
 [UPDATE: read/watch here: tensorflow and swift]

-As ever, we’re available for to help with machine learning (and everything else) on mobile!
+As ever, QuarkWorks is available to help with any software application project — web, mobile, and more!
 If you are interested in our services you can check out our website.
 We would love to answer any questions you have!
-Just reach out to us on our Twitter, Facebook, or LinkedIn.
+Just reach out to us on our Twitter, Facebook, LinkedIn, or Instagram.